rainerborene/jquery-slideshow/README.md

 jQuery Slideshow Plugin
 =======================

-This is a plugin for jQuery that enables you to create a flickr-like slideshow on your website.
+This is a jQuery plugin that allows you to create a photo gallery ala Flickr.
 Tested under IE6+, Firefox, Safari and Google Chrome.

 Installation
 ------------

-Include the appropriate scripts in the **head** of your HTML document.
+Include the appropriate scripts in the head of your page.

 	<script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.4.2/jquery.min.js"></script>
 	<script type="text/javascript" src="jquery.slideshow.js"></script>